How To Move To Sweden Without A Job

 2. ICT Permit

-Fortunately, this residence permit can be extended up to three years if you work as a manager or specialist, or up to one year if you are a trainee.
+Fortunately, this residence permit can be extended up to three years if you work as a manager or specialist or up to one year if you are a trainee.

 Eligibility criteria:

-- Passport must be valid;
+- The passport must be valid;

 - Worked for the company in Sweden for more than 90 days as a manager, specialist, or trainee;

-- Possess the skills and experience you need for a manager or specialist job, or train as a trainee;
+- Possess the skills and experience you need for a manager or specialist job or train as a trainee;

 - You’ve got an employment contract from home;